sibu105636/opm_forecasting/README.md

 ![MLP](https://gecgithub01.walmart.com/ukgr/opm_forecasting/blob/master/mlp.png)
 <br/>
 The layers with encoder is the layer from the VAE, which looks back into the past data and gives feature extracted out of it.
-Dropouts are used instead of using traditional regularizers as which also acheives the goal of regularization and also it helps to generalize, a lot well, the distribution of the data. <br/>
+Dropouts are used instead of using traditional regularizers as which also acheives the goal of regularization and also it helps to generalize, a lot well, the distribution of the data.

-## Refrences:
+####  References
+Following references can be useful:
  * [Intro to.
 Neural Network](https://www.youtube.com/watch?v=aircAruvnKk)
  * [Keras Functional API](https://keras.io/getting-started/functional-api-guide/)